 Isolate the ‘action’ a child is displaying and redirect the ‘action’ into a safe and positive play idea.

-- "Can you run to that tree and back three times in the garden?
+Response: “Can you run to that tree and back three times in the garden?
 I will watch from the window.
-Outside is where you can run".
+Outside is where you can run.”

-Redirect to a whole new activity, when trying moments occur.
+When trying moments occur, redirect the child’s attention to a whole new activity.
 Redirection can also quickly change a child’s mood.

-Scenario: a child is tired but do not want to rest (‘niggles’ will follow!).
+Scenario: A child is tired but does not want to rest (‘niggles’ will follow!).

-- "Stay on the path!", rather than “Keep off the mud!”
+Response: “Stay on the path!” rather than “Keep off the mud!”